ETF flow meets the ledger

 Daily AUM for every US-listed XRP-exposure ETF, plotted side by side with the XRPL exchange-flow delta.
 The off-chain side of institutional capital and the on-chain side of XRP movement, on one date axis.

-A spot XRP ETF holds XRP off-chain in institutional custody (Coinbase Custody, BitGo, Anchorage) and issues exchange-traded shares against it.
+A spot XRP ETF holds XRP off-chain in institutional custody and issues exchange-traded shares against it.
 Buying a share is buying a claim on a slice of that custodied XRP, without ever touching a wallet or a private key.
 The custody is pooled across all investors in the fund, so individual holders cannot be attributed to specific on-chain wallets.

 Names you know: Bitwise, Franklin Templeton, Grayscale, 21Shares.
 Names you might not: Canary Capital, REX-Osprey, Hashdex.
 Plus indirect-basket exposure via funds that hold XRP alongside other large-cap crypto assets.
 The tracked set grows automatically as new US-listed products surface in SEC's ticker index.